bradbell/xrst/test_rst/replace_page_number.rst

 page_number
 ===========
-This is a page number that is placed infront of the heading text.
+This is a page number that identifies this page in the table of contents.
-This may be empty; i.e., the replacement text is the empty string.
-The underline (and overline if present) are extended by the number of characters added to the heading text.

 .. meta::
    :keywords: page_name